 Bettina Kuperman: Turkey probably is the one country in the world with the biggest potential to become a world leader in esports.
 Turkey has the largest youth population in Europe with more than 13 million people between the ages of 15-24.
 Already now millions of young people are playing video games and following esports.
-If managed correctly, i have no doubt that Turkey will rise to the top of the esports world very fast.
+If managed correctly, I have no doubt that Turkey will rise to the top of the esports world very fast.

 Hubogi: What are the advantages and disadvantages of organizing such a major event?

-On the other hand, major sport events are known to be very expensive and if the event is not organised well, the whole world sees it.
+On the other hand, major sports events are known to be very expensive and if the event is not organized well, the whole world sees it.
 The major benefit of the BLAST Pro Series is that it is a financially responsible event for a city or country to host compared to traditional sports events.
 We are also confident that this will be an unforgettable event for both the teams and the spectators in Turkey and abroad.

 Hubogi: Do you like to play video games?
 What kind of games do you play?

 Bettina Kuperman: I’m not a big gamer.
 I played a bit with my cousin when I was young.
 We started playing on the Amiga and Commodore and went on to the Nintendo.
-Super Mario was my thing 😊 I have spent most of my career working in the traditional sports industry but esports grabbed my attention.
+Super Mario was my thing.
+I have spent most of my career working in the traditional sports industry but esports grabbed my attention.
 It is by far the most exciting new addition to the sports community that I have seen.

 Hubogi: How will esports develop in the future?
-Can it take the place of main sports such as football, basketball?
+Can it take the place of main sports such as football, and basketball?

 Hubogi: Will we be able to see E-sports in the Olympics in the near future?
 Should we?
 What game would it be if we could see it?

-Bettina Kuperman: Well there is interest from the IOC and the Olympics hosts however before we include esports in the Olympics we should have a serious discussion about how esports should be organised and what rules it should follow, just as we have had for all the other Olympics sports.
-The Olympic sports are organised in a pyramid structure with international and national governing bodies that ensure that the sport is properly managed and money is being channeled down through the clubs to the grassroots.
+Bettina Kuperman: Well there is interest from the IOC and the Olympics hosts however before we include esports in the Olympics we should have a serious discussion about how esports should be organized and what rules it should follow, just as we have had for all the other Olympics sports.
+The Olympic sports are organized in a pyramid structure with international and national governing bodies that ensure that the sport is properly managed and money is being channeled down through the clubs to the grassroots.
 Can that model work for esports?
 Still many questions to ask and answer.

 Hubogi: Do you think that games are effective in the development of children?

 Bettina Kuperman: This is happening as we speak.
-It is just a matter of time before we see esports covered in the regular news and showed on TV.
-After the BLAST Pro Series in Copenhagen and the international success of local teams such as Astralis the Prime Minister even started following esports and tweeting about it.
+It is just a matter of time before we see esports covered in the regular news and shown on TV.
+After the BLAST Pro Series in Copenhagen and the international success of local teams such as Astralis, the Prime Minister even started following esports and tweeting about it.
 The son of the Danish Crown Prince was at the arena to watch the BLAST Pro Series.
-The core audience are the 15-24 years olds which is the most attractive segment for brands and governments, so I have no doubt that one year from now it will be a normal part of the sports and entertainment coverage.
+The core audience is the 15-24 years olds which is the most attractive segment for brands and governments, so I have no doubt that one year from now it will be a normal part of the sports and entertainment coverage.

 Hubogi: How did you manage to get the BLAST Pro Series to Turkey?

 Bettina Kuperman: BLAST Pro Series was created by RFRSH Entertainment, a Danish company.
 We got in touch because they were very interested in bringing the BLAST Pro Series to Istanbul.
 I have worked in the traditional sports industry for the past 15 years and worked on many major sports events.
-I started to follow the development of the esports industry and realised the enormous potential.
+I started to follow the development of the esports industry and realized the enormous potential.
 I went to Copenhagen to attend the BLAST Pro Series and was immediately convinced.
 My team and I are very excited to bring the first major international esports tournament to Turkey.
 We have no doubt this will be a very important moment for the Turkish esports industry.

 Hubogi: Was it predicted that the first event in Copenhagen could reach such massive masses?